lj020326/ansible-datacenter/docs/git-lfs-pros-cons.md

 -   **Real-world usage & popularity**: Git-LFS seems to be not widely used (yet).
 Also, interest in it seems to be [stagnant](https://trends.google.com/trends/explore?q=git%20lfs).
 This makes me worry about the future of the protocol.

-I have long held the opinion that you should avoid Git LFS if possible.
-Since people keeping asking me why, I figured I'd capture my thoughts in a blog post so I have something to refer them to.

-Here are my reasons for not using Git LFS.

 ### Git LFS is a Stop Gap Solution

 Git LFS was developed outside the official Git project to fulfill a very real market need that Git didn't/doesn't handle large files very well.